Field Audit Checklist: A Practical Guide for Taxpayers and Business Owners

 Establish a specific meeting location, such as a conference room or office desk, where the agent will work and access organized records.
 This controlled environment prevents the agent from observing unrelated business areas or personal files that might raise additional questions or concerns.

-Contact the agent by phone or email to confirm the examination date, time, location, expected duration, and any special access requirements you may have.
+Contact the agent by phone or email to confirm the examination date, time, location, expected duration, and any special access requirements.
 Request written confirmation to prevent scheduling misunderstandings and document your cooperation efforts for the examination record.

 If the agent plans to interview employees, bookkeepers, or managers, notify these individuals in advance about the scope of the examination.
-Note that IRS agents can interview third-party witnesses, including your employees, without requiring your presence, though witnesses have the right to their own legal representation.
+Note that IRS agents can interview third-party witnesses, including your employees, who may provide testimony without your presence, but they have the right to their own legal representation.

-Photograph or catalog where records are stored, their organization system, and any missing or damaged documents before the agent arrives.
-This documentation establishes a baseline in case questions arise later about record completeness or condition during the examination process.
+Photograph the catalog where records are stored, their organization system, and any missing or damaged documents before the agent arrives.
+This documentation establishes a baseline in case questions arise later about the completeness or condition of the record during the examination process.

-If the agent sent Information Document Requests using Form 4564 before the scheduled visit, prepare organized written responses and document copies in advance.
+If the agent sent Information Document Requests using Form 4564 before the scheduled visit, prepare organized written responses and copies of the documents in advance.
 Delivering these materials at the start of the examination demonstrates cooperation and reduces the time the agent spends searching through files.

 Respond to the agent’s questions factually and completely, but avoid over-explaining, justifying, or providing unsolicited background details.
 Excessive information can introduce inconsistencies, contradict your return positions, or offer leads to additional examination areas beyond the original scope.

 Record each visit’s date, time, duration, the agent examined, and the questions asked.
-This log helps you track the examination’s progress, identify emerging concerns, and provide accurate information to your representative about the agent’s focus areas and information gaps.
+This log helps you track the examination’s progress, identify emerging concerns, and provide your representative with accurate information on the agent’s focus areas and information gaps.

 At the conclusion of each visit, ask the agent to specify in writing the additional documents they need, the required deadline, and the preferred format.
 Written requests prevent vague or expanding demands and create clear documentation of the agent’s information needs and your compliance efforts.